 Exhibit No. Exhibit 2.1 Description of Securities registered under Section 12 of the Exchange Act.
 3.1 Amended and Restated Articles of Association of Patria (incorporated herein by reference to Exhibit 3.1 to Amendment No. 2 to the Company's Registration Statement on Form F-1 (File No. 333-251823) filed with the SEC on January 14, 2021).
-4.1† Transaction agreement, dated as of September 3, 2021, among Patria Investments Limited, Patria Investments Latam S.A., Moneda Asset Management SpA, the shareholders of Moneda Asset Management SpA and the guarantors named therein (incorporated herein by reference to Exhibit 4.1 to the Annual Report on Form 20-F (File No. 001-39911) filed with the SEC on April 28, 2022).
+4.1 † Transaction agreement, dated as of September 3, 2021, among Patria Investments Limited, Patria Investments Latam S.A., Moneda Asset Management SpA, the shareholders of Moneda Asset Management SpA and the guarantors named therein (incorporated herein by reference to Exhibit 4.1 to the Annual Report on Form 20-F (File No. 001-39911) filed with the SEC on April 28, 2022).
 4.2† First Amendment to transaction agreement, dated as of December 1, 2021, among Patria Investments Limited, Patria Investments Latam S.A., Moneda Asset Management SpA, the shareholders of Moneda Asset Management SpA and the guarantors named therein (incorporated herein by reference to Exhibit 4.2 to the Annual Report on Form 20-F (File No. 001-39911) filed with the SEC on April 28, 2022).
-6.1 Long-Term Incentive Plan (incorporated herein by reference to Exhibit 99 to the Company's Registration Statement on Form F-8 (File No. 333-268577) filed with the SEC on November 28, 2022).
+6.1 Long-Term Incentive Plan (incorporated herein by reference to Exhibit 99 to the Company's Registration Statement on Form S-8 (File No. 333-268577) filed with the SEC on November 28, 2022).
+6.2 Long-Term Incentive Plan (incorporated herein by reference to Exhibit 99 to the Company's Registration Statement on Form S-8 (File No. 333-277375) filed with the SEC on February 26, 2024).
+6.3 Bonus Share Plan (incorporated herein by reference to Exhibit 99 to the Company's Registration Statement on Form S-8 (File No. 333-277376) filed with the SEC on February 27, 2024).
 8.1 List of subsidiaries.
 10.1 Form of indemnification agreement (incorporated herein by reference to Exhibit 10.1 to Amendment No. 2 to the Company's Registration Statement on Form F-1 (File No. 333-251823) filed with the SEC on January 14, 2021).
 12.1 Certification pursuant to section 302 of the Sarbanes-Oxley Act of 2002 of the Chief Executive Officer.
 12.2 Certification pursuant to section 302 of the Sarbanes-Oxley Act of 2002 of the Chief Financial Officer.
 13.1 Certification pursuant to 18 U.S.C. section 1350, as adopted pursuant to section 906 of the Sarbanes-Oxley Act of 2002, of the Chief Executive Officer.
 13.2 Certification pursuant to 18 U.S.C. section 1350, as adopted pursuant to section 906 of the Sarbanes-Oxley Act of 2002, of the Chief Financial Officer.
-14.1 English translation of the Code of Ethics of Patria (incorporated herein by reference to Exhibit 14.1 to Amendment No. 2 to the Company's Registration Statement on Form F-1 (File No. 333-251823) filed with the SEC on January 14, 2021).
 23.1 Consent of Deloitte Touche Tohmatsu Auditores Independentes Ltda.
+97.1 Compensation recoupment policy.
 101.INS Inline XBRL Instance Document.
 101.SCH Inline XBRL Taxonomy Extension Schema Document.
 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document.
 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document.
 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document.
 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document.
 104 Cover Page Interactive Data File (the cover page XBRL tags are embedded within the inline XBRL document).

-^{} Filed with this Annual Report on Form 20-F.
+\ Filed with this Annual Report on Form 20-F.

-[†] Certain provisions, exhibits and schedules have been omitted pursuant to Item 601(b)(2) of Regulation S-K.
+Certain provisions, exhibits and schedules have been omitted pursuant to Item 601(b)(2) of Regulation S-K.